d2l-ai/d2l-en/chapter_linear-networks/linear-regression-scratch.md

 trainer.fit(model, data)
 ```

-In this case, because we synthesized the dataset ourselves,
+Because we synthesized the dataset ourselves,
 we know precisely what the true parameters are.
 Thus, we can [**evaluate our success in training
 by comparing the true parameters